 - Drink plenty of water: Our bodies are at least 60% water when we are adults.
 By being properly hydrated, our bodies function properly and part of this is healthy mucus formation.
 This is important as dehydration can cause more, thicker mucus to develop in the throat and mouth – which can block the airways and cause snoring.

 - Avoid alcohol and other drugs at night: Alcohol consumption late at night or in excess can inhibit your ability to get a good night’s sleep, even though it may make you feel sleepy initially.
 So too, other drugs can compromise your sleep quality – including stimulants.
 Even sleeping pills can cause disturbed sleep by making snoring much more likely.

 - Don’t smoke!
 We all know tobacco smoking is bad for your overall health.
 It is also very bad for quality sleep.
 Smokers tend to experience more intense snoring and are also more likely to develop insomnia and sleep apnoea.

 - Eat well: Maintain a healthy diet of plenty of fresh fruit and vegetables, fibre, and limit fatty, processed foods.
 Sugar and high-fat, high-carbohydrate meals, especially large meals later at night, can overload your system and impact healthy digestion, impacting sleep.

 - Manage allergies: Seasonal allergies, in particular, can lead to nasal stuffiness and this, in turn, causes snoring.
 Use antihistamines as directed by your doctor; vacuum your room and wash your linen frequently; consider investing in an air filter.
 If you are affected by allergies, keep your pets out of your bedroom.

-For more information about the lifestyle factors that influence snoring, see our sleep help section.
+For more information about the lifestyle factors that influence snoring, see our sleep help resources pages.
 If all else fails, see your doctor for advice.